 What is required for admission to the Michigan Astronomy graduate program?

-- A bachelor's degree with a minimum GPA of 3.0 and a major in physics, astronomy, or a related field.
-Official transcripts are required.
+- A bachelor's degree with a major in physics, astronomy, or a related field.

 - Three letters of recommendation.

 - A Statement of Purpose, and a Personal Statement.

 - Transcripts (see below for more information).

 - Applicants who are not native speakers of English are required to demonstrate proficiency in English (e.g. TOEFL exam).
 Please see Rackham’s English Proficiency Requirements for more information.